ProgrammingLife2017/DynamiteAndButterflies/README.md

 ![file picker](http://i.imgur.com/4EkWHN8.png)
 ![zooming](http://i.imgur.com/qE3CEvL.png)

+## Before you start
+When opening the current release for the first time, there might be some problems with the database files already on your computer.
+To fix this, please delete those files once (they can be found in the folder that also holds you .jar file).

 ## List of Known issues
-- When opening a gfa file from "Open File", files can become duplicate in "Recent Files".
 - Edges don't go properly through the dummy nodes yet.
 - When switching to another centrenode, the dummy nodes sometimes lag.